-The Directors who are seeking re-election at the forthcoming AGM have no relationship including immediate family relationships with the other Directors, the Company or its 10% shareholders.
+Save as disclosed above, the Directors who are seeking re-election at the forthcoming AGM have no relationship including immediate family relationships with the other Directors, the Company or its 10% shareholders.

-The Board has accepted the above recommendations and the aforesaid Directors will be offering themselves for reelection at the forthcoming AGM.
+The Board has accepted the above recommendations and the Retiring Directors will be offering themselves for reelection at the forthcoming AGM.